A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Introduction

 \section{Introduction}

-Gaussian processes \citep[GPs;][]{rasmussen06} are popular tools among statisticians and engineers for modeling complex problems because of their flexibility, simplicity, and their ability to quantify uncertainty.
-As Gaussian processes have become more popular in practice, there is an increased demand to modify Gaussian processes to possess certain characteristics. \citet{swiler} give several such possibilities to implement bound constraints, monotonicity constraints, differential equation constraints, and boundary condition constraints.
+Gaussian processes (GPs) \cite{rasmussen06} are popular tools among scientists and engineers for modeling complex physical processes because of their flexibility, simplicity, and closed-form quantification of uncertainty.
+They are commonly employed as surrogate models to be run in place of computationally expensive computer models \cite{gramacy2020surrogates}.
+(Polynomial chaos expansions and neural networks are also often used, but these have been shown to perform similar to or even worse than GPs \cite{OwenEtAl17, myrenGPvsNN}.)
+As Gaussian processes have become more popular in practice, there has arisen a demand to modify GPs to possess certain characteristics; e.g., to honor known physics \cite{RaissiEtAl17}, shape constraints \cite{WangBerger16}, orthogonality \cite{Plum18}, or boundary constraints \cite{ding2019bdrygp}.
+Such modifications are useful for improving the interpolation performance of the GPs as well as mitigating identifiability issues that arise in, e.g., calibration of computer models \cite{koh01, BryOH14}.
+A review of constrained GPs may be found in \cite{swiler}.

-In differential equations, boundary constraints on the actual values of the solution are called Dirchlet boundary conditions (as opposed to, e.g., Neumann boundary conditions which specify values of the derivatives).
+In differential equations, boundary constraints on the values of the solution are called Dirchlet boundary conditions (as opposed to, e.g., Neumann boundary conditions which specify values of the derivatives).
 This is a common setting for modeling GPs.
 In a more general scenario, however, one may simply have knowledge of a process on a subset of the domain.
-This does not necessarily fit under the umbrella of ``boundary conditions", as the knowledge of the process may not be on the boundary and/or the process may not to be known to satisfy a differential equation.
-In this paper we propose a novel adaptation of a large class of Gaussian processes which have known, fixed values on an arbitrary subset of the domain.
-For simplicity, we will refer to this notion throughout the paper as ``boundary constraints" while recognizing that the methodology is not limited to the boundary.
+This does not always fit under the umbrella of ``boundary conditions," as the knowledge of the process may not be on the boundary.
+In this paper, we propose and explore theoretically and numerically a novel class of Gaussian processes which have known, fixed values on an arbitrary compact subset of the domain.